Nov 14, 2017

 The last two years have been a little rough.
 First, in 2014, I had chronic back pain for eight months.
 By the time I got over it, registrations for Ironman Texas—my local race—were closed, and I didn’t get in.
 Then, in 2015, I did get in but had a terrible day and dropped out of the race halfway through the marathon.
 That was especially hard since dad passed away a few months before, and I wanted to do well.

-I had a good training block over the past three months, but the final run up to the race was a little rough: I missed a couple hard sessions, felt tired on others, and, to top it out, there was a 100% chance of thunderstorms on race day.
+I had a good training block over the past three months, but the final run up to the race was a little rough: I missed a couple of hard sessions, felt tired on others, and, to top it out, there was a 100% chance of thunderstorms on race day.
 So François floated the idea that I bypass the race altogether.
 An alternative was that I use it as a training session, for instance by pushing the swim, bike, and half the run, and pull out halfway through the run to avoid the extra stress of running a full marathon off the bike six weeks before Texas.
-None of these ideas appealed to me.
+None of these ideas were appealing.
 I was set on slaying my demons.
 That meant finishing, even if it meant taking the whole day at low intensity.
 Besides, HITS races are smaller and some are not that competitive.
 So, if I performed half decently, we knew I had a fighting chance at being in the lead.
 So, to hell with François’s opinion, even if I knew he was the voice of reason, I know better.
 I mean, not listening to your coach; what can possibly go wrong?

 Swim.
 Canceled